Dual agency is the devil’s breath…

 My husband and I have been approved for a home loan and are ready to take the plunge and buy our first house!
-One thing though, we’re not sure what to do about how to deal with all these realtors.
+One thing, though, is that we’re not sure what to do about how to deal with all these Realtors.

 Does it really matter?

 Anxious in Altoona